AliBigdeli0/chunk_codes/README.md

 # chunk codes

-i will put my new sample codes in there. sample codes has been developed by various programming languages.
+i will put my new sample codes in there. sample codes will develope by various programming languages.

-enjoy
 Ali Bigdeli